-Lindsey joined the Fox 59/CBS 4 team in December 2014 as a reporter for the evening newscasts.
+Lindsey joined the FOX59 team in December 2014 as a reporter for the evening newscasts.

-Most recently Lindsey worked was a reporter/anchor at WGHP-FOX 8 in Greensboro, North Carolina.
+Prior to that, Lindsey worked as a reporter/anchor at WGHP-FOX 8 in Greensboro, North Carolina.
 Her most memorable story began just like all great stories, with a hero.
 She covered the homecoming of a triple-amputee Marine.
 The story gained national attention, which helped the well-deserved Veteran receive a handicap accessible home built specifically for him.
-It was this story that earned Lindsey an AP Award as well as an Emmy nomination.
+It was this story that earned Lindsey an AP Award, as well as an Emmy nomination.

 Before the East Coast, Lindsey was an anchor/reporter for KREX-TV in Grand Junction, Colorado where she covered everything from Presidential campaign appearances to marijuana legislation and even did an undercover investigation that led to the removal of several massage parlors that were discovered to be prostitution rings.